 ❏ When feedback fails: How to confront problem behaviour

-❏ Dealing with underperformers who think they aren’t
+❏ Dealing with under-performers who don’t think they are

 ❏ Addressing the little things before they become big things

-❏ How to make conflict a force for good in the workplace
+❏ How to make disagreement a force for good in your workplace

 ** Includes a Pre-course Workbook of tasks and supplemental readings.